DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 You can [configure the default Editbar controls](#configuring-basic-and-complex-controls) or [create custom controls](#creating-custom-editbar-controls) based on [**Basic controls**](api/diagram_editor/editbar/basic_controls_overview.md) and/or [**Complex controls**](api/diagram_editor/editbar/complex_controls_overview.md).

-## Configuring basic and complex controls
+## Configuring controls for Diagram elements

 You can configure Editbar controls for each Diagram element separately and for a [group of elements](/guides/items_index) taking into account various conditions, such as the type of the item, absence of selected items, selection of more than one element, etc. For this purpose, use the Editbar [`properties`](api/diagram_editor/editbar/config/properties_property.md) config.